b0bf15h/dsa4266_wooper/README.md

 # Wooper Model Guide
-We recommend using a new instance at least as powerful as t3.2xlarge(8 CPUs, 32GiB RAM) as processing raw data is quite memory intensive.
+We recommend **launching a new Ubuntu20 04 Large instance on ResearchGateway** at least as powerful as t3.2xlarge(8 CPUs, 32GiB RAM) as processing raw data is quite memory intensive.

 The timings of the process are obtained on a new t3.2xlarge instance.
 ## Python Environment Set-up via Miniconda (~2 mins)